-- Privacy Certificate (for further guidance go to www.ojp.gov/nij/funding/humansubjects/privacy-certficate-guidance.htm). - List of previous and current NIJ awards to applicant organization. - Letters of cooperation/support or administrative agreements from organizations collaborating in the project (if applicable). - List of other agencies, organizations, or funding sources to which this proposal has been submitted (if applicable). - Other materials specified by the solicitation.
+- Objectives as outlined on page 4. - Program narrative elements outlined on page 5. - Management plan and organization. - f.
+Appendices (not counted against the 20-page program narrative limit) include: - Bibliography/references. - List of key personnel. - Resumes of key personnel. - List of previous and current NIJ awards to applicant organization. - Letters of cooperation/support or administrative agreements (as outlined on page 5) from organizations collaborating in the project (if applicable). - Chart for timeline or milestones. - List of other agencies, organizations, or funding sources to which this proposal has been submitted (if applicable). - Other materials specified by the solicitation.